 Jacquemus moved to Paris when he was 18 and briefly enrolled at the École Supérieure des Arts et techniques de la Mode.
 In 2009, one year after the passing of his mother he launched his label under her maiden name, Jacquemus.
 He began working at the Comme des Garçons store in 2011 to finance his business, after gaining the support of Rei Kawakubo and Adrian Joffe .

 His collections have a child-like spirit and sense of freedom, often featuring asymmetrical designs, oversized ‘stiff’ silhouettes, experimental make up and shoeless or topless models.
-Fashion critic Susanna Lau has declared they “seem like an unstuffy bit of fresh air [in the Paris fashion schedule]”.
+The up and coming designer now has his own studio off the Place des Vosges in Le Marais.

 Jacquemus has a strong social media presence, helped by playful presentation of his images on Instagram.
 In this vein he published a photography book in tandem with the Spring/Summer 2014 collection - ‘La Grande Motte’ – a reference to the Languedoc-Roussilon’s seaside resort and his experiences there as a child.

 His playful approach to pushing the boundaries of French fashion has earned him a finalist spot and a special prize at the LVMH Prize in 2014 and 2015 respectively.